 With so many variables, having the tremor evaluated by a neurologist or other healthcare professional is critical for determining the most effective treatment plan.

-With MS, the most frequently seen tremor is caused by demyelination in the cerebellum and its connections, which are located in the lower-back region of the brain.
+With multiple sclerosis, the most frequently seen tremor is caused by demyelination in the cerebellum and its connections, which are located in the lower-back region of the brain.
 This area of the brain helps to control movement, coordination, balance, and muscle tone.
 This type of tremor tends to be a slow, gross tremor affecting a limb when moving intentionally (purposeful movement).
 Unfortunately, this type of tremor is the most challenging to treat.
 Additionally, stress and anxiety can worsen this type of tremor, which may improve when treated with a sedating type of medication.

 Different strategies may be used in an effort to reduce tremors.
 These include: